AI-HPC-Research-Team/matrix_multiplication_parallelism/README.md

 # Matrix Multiplication Parallelism

 We implement a new parallel algorithm for matrix multiplication on the mindspore framework, provide more flexible segmentation strategies, and test the proposed parallel algorithm according to the Pangu model.
-Our algorithm has been merged into the [mindspore1.9](https://github.com/mindspore-ai/mindspore.git) version, and the specific code is implemented in [matmul_info.cc](https://github.com/mindspore -ai/mindspore/blob/r1.9/mindspore/ccsrc/frontend/parallel/ops_info/matmul_info.cc)file.
+Our algorithm has been merged into the [mindspore1.9](https://github.com/mindspore-ai/mindspore.git) version, and the specific code is implemented in [matmul_info.cc](https://github.com/mindspore -ai/mindspore/blob/r1.9/mindspore/ccsrc/frontend/parallel/ops_info/matmul_info.cc) file.

-## 算法介绍
+Introduction

 In our  algorithm, matrices are divided into $m \times n $ blocks.
 It's not necessary that $m=n$ , so that GPU resources can be fully utilized.
 After performing the parallel matrix multiplication, the operation result matrix is still divided according to $m \times n$ blocks, without rearranging, reducing communication requirements.